bizswoop-development/bizprint-api/packages/@bizswoop/docs/HTTP.md

 *   time
 *   hash

-We are getting hash and time from following function:
+We are getting hash and time from next function:

 ```javascript
 const signGetData = (queryArgs: QueryArgs, secretKey): URLSearchParams => {